Refactoring Legacy Code

 Enroll for free to create an account and access the Refactoring Legacy Code tutorial.

-The Continuous Delivery Training leaves your enrollment active for 1 month, which is usually enough time to complete the tutorial.
+Note: The Continuous Delivery Training leaves your enrollment active for 1 month, which is usually enough time to complete the tutorial.

 GitHub Repository